pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

  - Key commands:
  - ```bash
    show ip bgp summary
    show ip bgp
    ```
 - You can either add the loopback network via editing `/etc/frr/frr.conf` or using `vtysh` as shown earlier.
 - Restart FRR and verify the new route is advertised and received by the neighbor.
 You do not need to restart FRR if you use vtysh to add the network.
 - Try using different loopback addresses on each VM.

+- Questions:
-- Question: What do you notice about the route entries for the loopback addresses in the BGP table?
+  - What do you notice about the route entries for the loopback addresses in the BGP table?
 Are they marked as /32?
 Why is that important?
-- Question: What do you notice about the next-hop for the loopback routes?
+  -  What do you notice about the next-hop for the loopback routes?
 Is it reachable?

 ### Exercise 3: Change ASN and Observe Effects